Jin dynasty (1115–1234): Xuanzong (1213–1224)

 In the winter of 1218, 10,000 Mongol troops commanded by Hazhen and Zhala accompanied by 20,000 Eastern Jurchen troops commanded by Wanyan Ziyuan entered Goryeo from the northeast.
 They defeated Khitan forces in the cities of Hwaju, Maengju, Sunju, and Tŏkchu.
 The Mongol-Jurchen advance was stopped by a heavy snowfall that made the roads impassable.
 Hazhen sent a letter carried by the translator Zhao Zhongxiang to Cho Ch'ung, the Goryeo commander in charge of the northwest, requesting provisions and demanding the two nations enter an Elder-Younger Brother relationship after the subjugation of the Khitans.
-Cho Ch'ung and Kim Ch'wiryŏ were in favor of meeting the Mongol demands but the Goryeo court was more apprehensive.
+Cho Ch'ung and Kim Ch'wiryŏ were in favour of meeting the Mongol demands but the Goryeo court was more apprehensive.
 Ultimately they agreed to provide for the Mongol forces at the urging of Cho.
 One thousand bushels of rice and one thousand picked troops were sent to the Mongols.
 They arrived in time to witness the Mongols assault the Khitans in the walled-city of Taeju.
 The reinforcements were received well by the Mongols.
 In early 1219, preparations were underway to take the last Khitan stronghold in Kangdong.
 Troops from Goryeo joined the Mongol-Jurchen force.
 An estimated 50,000 Khitans surrendered and opened the gates.

 After the fall of Kangdong, Goryeo sent a delegation to Zhala's camp as well as gifts to the Mongol commanders.
 Mongol envoys met with Gojong of Goryeo (reigned 1213–1259) and handed him a document without the usual formalities.
 Cho accompanied the Mongol and Jurchen commanders to the Yalu where the Mongols seized a large number of Goryeo horses and left.
 The Mongols started collecting tribute from Goryeo and left behind 41 subordinates in Poju to learn the Korean language.

 Conditions in northwestern Goryeo were poor following the Khitan raids.
 In the autumn of 1219, military commanders Han Sun and Ta Chi rebelled in Poju and defected to Puxian Wannu, who augmented their forces with 10,000 Eastern Jurchens.
 They tried to make an alliance with the Jin commander Yugexia.
 Yugexia invited them to a feast and killed them.
 Their heads were sent to Kaesong in early 1220 for which Yugexia was rewarded greatly by the Goryeo court.
 However Yugexia repeatedly sacked Goryeo's border cities for several years afterward.
 Troops sent to Poju to restore order slew so many that another rebellion occurred four months later that required 5,000 troops to put down.
 Khitans who had fled into the mountains continued to raid Goryeo garrisons.
-Yugexia later contributed 5,000 soldiers to the defense of Goryeo against the Mongols in 1231.
+Yugexia later contributed 5,000 soldiers to the defence of Goryeo against the Mongols in 1231.